 Personnel working with genetically modified organisms, quarantine materials, animals, plants or material that contains biological risk group agents, must be appropriately trained before entry into a biological containment laboratory or commencement of any work.

-There are three levels of training required as part of the biosafety training program at VU:
+We offer organisational, lab-specific and project-specific.training required as part of the biosafety training program at VU.

 Organisational biosafety training is provided by Research Services.
 Training courses must be refreshed every three to five years (depending on the course).
 An 80% pass on the competency assessment is required for successful completion of the course.

 - Register your details with the Biosafety Manager, :